 You can find volunteer opportunities by using our search.
-Alternatively, take a look at our key opportunities on the left and below.
+Alternatively, take a look at our key opportunities below.

 Can you help us make life better by water?
 Our volunteers work with us to look after and bring to life 2,000 miles of waterways, providing wellbeing opportunities for millions of people in England and Wales.

 You can be an ambassador for the Trust in all sorts of ways, but if you'd like to take on a fulfilling ambassadorial volunteer role where your knowledge and passion for the canals shines through, here are some key opportunities.

 Want to get outside, enjoy the fresh air and meet like-minded people?
 Our Towpath Taskforce teams are friendly, informal and based all around the country.
 Or you might wanht to group together with other enthusiasts to adopt a stretch of your local canal?
 We have all sorts of ways for people to volunteer outside including opportunities for lead volunteers

 Our office-based roles often appeal to graduates looking for work-experience, or professionals considering a career-change.
 But equally you could have skills that you are pleased to share, or interests that you would like to explore.
 We have dozens of office-based opportunities, including Governance roles.
 Read more about volunteering in the office